sjhpark/GCN-for-BBBP-Prediction/README.md

 # GCN-for-BBBP-Prediction
-## Graph Convolutional Networks (GCN) for Predicting Brain Barrier Blood Permeability of Compounds
+## Graph Convolutional Networks (GCN) for Predicting Blood-Brain Barrier Permeability of Compounds

 Some of my work was inspired by the following work: https://www.kaggle.com/code/priyanagda/simple-gcn